Movatterモバイル変換

 Enables extensions to request extra permissions at runtime, after they have been installed.

-In most major browsers, users can see if their installed extensions request advanced permissions through the browser's extensions manager.
+In most major browsers, users can see if installed extensions request advanced permissions through the browser's extensions manager.

 For advice on designing your request for runtime permissions, to maximize the likelihood that users grant them, seeRequest permissions at runtime.